 - A place to meet others who share your interest in the world of Henry David Thoreau.

 Note: this list was initially created in 1996, and was housed on a server which has since disappeared.
 For that reason, the first five years of archives were lost.
-The list was moved to Yahoo.com in late 2001, and archives are available since that time.
+The list was moved to Yahoo.com in late 2001, and it was then moved to Google Groups.
+Archives are available for the Yahoo mailing list from 2001 to 2014.

-To subscribe to this mailing list, go to the Walden List page at Yahoo Groups.
+To subscribe to this mailing list, go to the https://groups.google.com/forum/#!forum/walden-list at Google Groups.

 If you want a very good annotated version of Walden – arguably one of the finest books written in the English language – see this review.